mwolfson/AIAgentsIntro/README.md

 **Attendees will gain insights into:**

--Fundamental concepts and architecture of AI agents Advantages and challenges of deploying AI agents in real-world applications -Best practices for designing and developing effective AI agent systems -Understanding of how to get started writing your own agents using Python and LangChain.
+- Fundamental concepts and architecture of AI agents
+- Advantages and challenges of deploying AI agents in real-world applications
+- Best practices for designing and developing effective AI agent systems
+- Understanding of how to get started writing your own agents using Python and LangChain.

 Whether you're an AI enthusiast or a seasoned practitioner, this presentation will equip you with the knowledge and inspiration to embrace the power of AI agents and drive innovation in your field.